YellowBrainz/etherway/README.md

 The miner node requires a DAG file, that is generated if it does not exist.
 The generation takes around 8 minutes on a 2-GHz Intel processor.
 The DAG file is 1 GB in size.
-In order to avoid regenerating the DAG file every time we start up the environment, the DAG file will be stored in the persistent data volume.
+In order to avoid regenerating the DAG file every time we start up the environment for the first time, the DAG file will be stored in the persistent data volume.
 Note that the DAG file also gets automatically regenerated once per month.

 To completely remove all the data volumes from your disk (and lose all data on these volumes for forever), use this command: